shenweiss/hfo_engine/README.md

 Ripples Have Distinct Spectral Properties and Phase-Amplitude Coupling With Slow Waves, but Indistinct Unit Firing, in Human Epileptogenic Hippocampus.
 Weiss SA, Song I, Leng M, Pastore T, Slezak D, Waldman Z, Orosz I, Gorniak R, Donmez M, Sharan A, Wu C, Fried I, Sperling MR, Bragin A, Engel J Jr, Nir Y, Staba R. Front Neurol.
 2020 Mar 24;11:174. doi: 10.3389/fneur.2020.00174. eCollection 2020.
 PMID: 32292384

 System Requirements: A Windows 7 or above system running Brain Quick version 1.
 This plug-in has not yet been tested with the yet to be released Brain Quick version 2.
 A second system running Linux (tested on Ubuntu 20), with an NVIDIA GPU, that performs the data processing.
 On the Linux system, at least 64 GB of RAM is required, although over 100 GB of RAM is recommended.
 A swapdisk for vistual memory of at least 10GB is recommended.
-Linux software requirements include either Matlab 2017a or later or the equivalent Matlab Compiler Runtime will need to be installed as well as Python 3.5.2 and Anaconda 3 4.2 or above.
+Linux software requirements include Matlab 2017a or later, Python 3.5.2 and Anaconda 3 4.2 or above.
 Other dependencies are stated below in the instructions or will be installed automatically.
+Note that it may be possible to use the MCR instead of purchasing Matlab, but MCR has a different architecture for running Matlab within Python and the code will need to be modififed.

 Test system: Hardware: Total Intel Xeon Cores/ 2.1GHz Base Frequency 40 Total Cores with Hyperthreading Enabled 1x 6230 CPU, 128GB of High Performance DDR, 2933 MHz ECC Memory, 4x32GB Memory Modules,6 Gbps, 1 x RTX 4000 GPU / 2034 CUDA Cores / 8 GB Memory.
 Host operating system: Ubuntu 20.04.3 LTS.
 Guest VM operating system: Windows 10.
 Software on host Python 3.8.11, Conda version 4.10.3.